-In Cleveland Street, in a modest Georgian house once home to Charles Dickens, is one of Fitzrovia’s oldest and most characterful businesses.
+In Cleveland Street, in a modest Georgian house once home to Charles Dickens, is one of Fitzrovia’s oldest and most characterful businesses, Taylors Buttons.

 22 Cleveland St

-In Cleveland Street, in a modest Georgian house once home to Charles Dickens, is one of Fitzrovia’s oldest and most characterful businesses.
+In Cleveland Street, in a modest Georgian house once home to Charles Dickens, is one of Fitzrovia’s oldest and most characterful businesses, Taylors Buttons.
 If you’re looking for a particular button or buckle, or need a button covered or dyed to match a special outfit, this is the place.
-We talked to owner Maureen Rose.
+We talked to the owner of Taylors Buttons, Maureen Rose.

 What’s the story of Taylors?